antlr/antlr4/doc/unicode.md

 long as the input `CharStream` is opened using `CharStreams.fromPath()`, `CharStreams.fromFileName()`, etc... or the equivalent method for your runtime's language.

-The deprecated `ANTLRInputStream` and `ANTLRFileStream` APIs only support Unicode code points up to `U+FFFF`.
+The deprecated `ANTLRInputStream` and `ANTLRFileStream` *Java-target* APIs only support Unicode code points up to `U+FFFF`.

-A big shout out to Ben Hamilton (github bhamiltoncx) for his superhuman efforts across all targets to get true Unicode 3.1 support for U+10FFFF.
+A big shout out to Ben Hamilton (github bhamiltoncx) for his superhuman efforts across all targets to get true support for U+10FFFF code points.

 ## Example